 If you are looking for abstract images, then Little Visuals could be it.
 Similar to Unsplash, this website, after a free sign up, sends you seven high quality zipped images every week.
 They are registered under the creative commons licence public domain.
 The website has stopped uploading images for over a year after the sudden death of its creator Nic.

 As a designer himself, Victor Hanacek created this site to solve the problem of finding good quality pictures.
 This has a lot of useful pictures which can be used for blogs, websites, projects, whitepapers, slideshows etc. As per Hanacek, if you don’t want to attribute the pictures, that’s ok.
 Cool!

-This website stands out immediately with its large collection photographs of people at work, offices, and work objects.
+This website stands out immediately with its large collection of photographs of people at work, offices, and work objects.
 It has a startup focus to it, probably because it was created by people (Sculpt, an Iowa-based social media marketing agency) carrying the startup spirit.
 The best part is there are loads of usable images for technology entrepreneurs, web designers and writers.
 All high-resolution pictures are covered under the Creative Commons Zero license, which means you pay nothing to use the pictures.
 Neat right!

-Using visuals is no longer an option but an important part of content marketing since it help break up the text and also explain what you are trying to tell the audience a lot better.
+Using visuals is no longer an option but an important part of content marketing since it helps break up the text and also explain what you are trying to tell the audience a lot better.

-Hopefully, this list will help your team use more and better pictures in your blogs and websites than you were previously doing.
+Hopefully, this list will help your team use more and better pictures in your blogs and websites that you were previously doing.
 And that should transform into more traffic to your website or content, which is always the goal.

 Have you been using any of the above websites?
 Do you know of other websites which are not on this list?
 We would love to hear.